-360 rue St-Antoine Ouest Montréal, Québec H2Y 3X4 Canada
+360 rue St-Antoine Ouest, Montréal, Québec H2Y 3X4, Canada See on Map

 After a top-down room renovation, the InterContinental definitely got its groove back.
 It’s still a distinguished business hotel (note the dark wood and maroon accents), but now the décor inspires other kinds of rendezvous.

 Pets are treated like family here.
 They receive a goody bag and a bowl at check-in (with a fee of $25/stay).

 Rooms feature leather-and-suede headboards and heavy drapes that pull back to reveal floor-to-ceiling windows overlooking downtown or Old Montréal and the waterfront.
 Why, yes, that’s an i-Pod alarm clock.

 Bathrooms are spacious, with separate marble tubs and sexy glass showers.
 Once you try the Agraria body products, you can’t go back.

 Bustling and friendly, the lobby has lots of places to sit and gather with friends and colleagues.
 It’s open concept, for optimal sight lines.

 YOU SHOULD KNOW The initial approach is a bit involved.
 After entering the hotel’s front door on the main level—where there’s a popular Java U coffee shop—you’ll be greeted by a person who quickly ushers you to an escalator that leads to the reception area.
 Try to follow.